MEDIABLOCKAI/docs/tutorials/wallet-tutorials/tutorial-to-store-fuse-fusenet-on-ledger.md

 ![](../../.gitbook/assets/3%20%284%29.png)

-**Step 4:** Once you click “Next” in the previous step now you will have to change the Network to **“CMN Blockchain network”** and then select the Wallet address you would like to Send/Receive **CMN** tokens, accept the terms and conditions and click on **“Access my Wallet”.**
+**Step 4:** Once you click “Next” in the previous step now you will have to change the Network to **“MBC Blockchain network”** and then select the Wallet address you would like to Send/Receive **MBC** tokens, accept the terms and conditions and click on **“Access my Wallet”.**

 ![](../../.gitbook/assets/4%20%285%29.png)